-What You Can Do.
+What You Can Do

-We have no indication that your information has been misused for identity theft.
-Out of an abundance of caution, however, and to protect you from potential misuse of your information, we are offering a complimentary month membership of identity theft protection services through IDX, A ZeroFox Company.
-IDX identity protection services include: \\\\\\\\months of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
+After a thorough investigation of the incident, ARCC is not aware of any reports of fraud resulting from this incident or that any personal information has been misused.
+Nevertheless, out of an abundance of caution, we want to make you aware of the incident.
+To protect you from potential misuse of your information, we are offering a complimentary year membership in identity theft protection services through IDX, a ZeroFox Company.
+IDX identity protection services includes months of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
 With this protection, IDX will help you resolve issues if your identity is compromised.
+For more information on identity theft prevention and IDX identity protection services, including instructions on how to activate your complimentary -year membership, please see the additional information provided in this letter.

-This letter also provides other precautionary measures you can take to protect your personal information, including placing a fraud alert and/or security freeze on your credit files, and/or obtaining a free credit report.
-Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis.
+This letter also provides other precautionary measures you can take to protect your personal information, including placing a Fraud Alert and Security Freeze on your credit files, and obtaining a free credit report.
+Additionally, you should always remain vigilant in reviewing your financial account statements, credit reports, and explanation of benefits for fraudulent or irregular activity on a regular basis.

-For More Information.
+For More Information

-We are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
+Please accept our apologies that this incident occurred.
+ARCC is committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
 We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your personal information.

-If you have any further questions regarding this incident, please call our toll-free response line at .
-The response line is available Monday through Friday, from 9 am - 9 pm Eastern Time.
+If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at .
+This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to help protect against potential misuse of your information.
+The response line is available Monday through Friday 9 am - 9 pm Eastern Time (excluding major U.S. holidays).